pal-ayaya/palia-leaks/index.md

 ## Combat update

 Staff of the Cosmos is **the final item unlocked by completing Night Sky Temple bundles**.
-It's filed under "Combat" skill, lathough its purpose is so far unknown.
+It's filed under "Combat" skill, but its purpose is so far unknown.

 ![Staff of the Cosmos](./files/staffofthecosmos.png)